 Just as in the financial arena, our productivity and agricultural success bring stability, but also responsibility.
 We are obligated to contribute from our prosperity to those less fortunate, to offer gratitude to God for our blessings, and to participate in the ritual rhythms of our people.

 Tu B’Shevat’s sole mention in the Mishna comes at the beginning of Tractate Rosh Hashanah where it is listed among the four ‘New Years’ on the Jewish calendar which

-mark the transition points in various annual cycles.
-The Jerusalem Talmud (RH 1:2) explains the significance of this date as the earliest point at which all the life giving water that nourishes a fruit’s development can be assured to have derived from the waters of the new year which began four months earlier with the onset of the rainy season in Israel.
+marks the transition points in various annual cycles.
+The Jerusalem Talmud (RH 1:2) explains the significance of this date as the earliest point at which all the life-giving water that nourishes a fruit’s development can be assured to have derived from the waters of the new year which began four months earlier with the onset of the rainy season in Israel.

 The Torah establishes a seven year Sabbatical cycle where the land of Israel is to lay fallow during the 7th year.
 Farming is prohibited, and all produce of this 7th year

 (Shmittah) which grew on its own was treated as sanctified and ownerless, available to all equally.
 Additionally, during years 1, 2, 4, and 5 of this cycle, a portion of a farmer’s crop was to be brought to Jerusalem and eaten there (Ma’aser Sheini), while during years 3 and 6 of this cycle, that same portion was to be given to the local poor (Ma’aser Ani).
 Determining which year of this cycle a particular fruit should be categorized as is dependent on whether the fruit of the tree had begun to blossom prior to Tu B’Shevat, or only after.